What You Need to Know About Sailing in Wallis and Futuna

 Sailing to Futuna

-Once you've sorted out the logistics, Futuna offers interesting historical sites, traditional Futunan villages, and a chance to hike the territory's highest peak, Mt Puke.
+Once you've sorted out the logistics, Futuna offers interesting historical sites, distinct Futunan villages, and a chance to hike the territory's highest peak, Mt Puke.
 The islands offer incredible hiking and cultural experiences.

 Clearing Customs for Yachts in Wallis and Futuna